by Texas Homesteader ~

 So we grabbed the prepared boxes we brought to the hive with us and RancherMan smoked the hive again to distract the bees.
 He brushed away any that were on the top edges and carefully sat the expansion box atop the previous hive box.

 Now he replaced the top and the roof of the hive.
-He repeated this process with our second hive, then he strapped the box tops back down and we left them to attend to their bee bzzzzness!
+He repeated this process with the other hives, then he strapped the box tops back down and we left them to attend to their bee bzzzzness!

 Updating Beekeeping Journal